ebbindaniel/Operationalizing-Machine-Learning/README.md

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:

-The Screencast recording to demonstrate this project can be found <a href='https://archive.ics.uci.edu/ml/datasets/Bank+Marketing'>here</a>
+The Screencast recording to demonstrate this project can be found <a href='https://youtu.be/F1HDzRpC9Eg'>here</a>